Always take the scenic route, you’ll never know what adventures you will find!

 - Always wear your helmet until told by your park ranger that it is okay to remove.

 - Take care of your belongings.
+Use climbing carabiner to keep your things safe.
 If you are using your cameras or phones while on the trail take extra care.
 If it falls off to a sink hole or tight spaces and crevices, say goodbye to it forever.
 Park rangers can’t retrieve it anymore if the place it fell off to is a very impossible place to get in.

 - Tipping your Park Ranger is not allowed.